-- 6.5.1 You must consult with stakeholders prior to: - (a) developing your CMP and CTIA - (b) applying for permits related to any long-term project (lasting 4 weeks or more) - (c) applying for permits for works activity (including associated traffic management measures) that could disrupt access to or from any property, business or service (regardless of duration). - 6.5.2 If you fail to appropriately consult with relevant stakeholders, your application may be unsuccessful or be delayed until you can demonstrate that consultation has occurred. - 6.5.3 We recommend in-person consultation, particularly for impacted businesses.
-When you consult with stakeholders, you must: - provide written advice detailing the proposed works and traffic management measures, expected impacts, impacted locations, dates, duration and hours of operation (see 15.6 Peak times and 13.1 Permitted hours of building work for more information) - request feedback and provide a due date, allowing a minimum 14 days for public submissions - provide a contact name and telephone number and/or email address for enquiries and requests for further information - provide a means for stakeholders to opt-in to future notifications and updates regarding the project - record the names and property addresses of all respondents, together with any objections or concerns (raised in person or by submission) - collate feedback and amend your plans to incorporate stakeholder requirements wherever possible and mitigate identified issues. - 6.5.4 You must demonstrate in your application for a permit or approval that you've made satisfactory efforts to engage and to determine and accommodate the needs of local stakeholders.
-You must provide: - a record of stakeholder names, addresses and objections/concerns - a summary of your proposed actions to mitigate stakeholder issues - copies of written support from local stakeholders (such as agreement on accepted dates and times for road closure, or arrangements for alternative access to properties) - if you cannot obtain written support, you must provide documentation of your consultation process and activity (for example, a stakeholder invitation register and detailed minutes from a consultative public information session). - (a) After consulting with local stakeholders, you must also provide them with timely notification prior to the commencement of stages of work that will impact them (see 6.6 below for more information).
+6.5.1 You must consult with stakeholders prior to:

+(a) developing a CMP and CTIA

+(b) applying for permits related to any long-term project (lasting 4 weeks or more)

+- (c) applying for permits for works activity (including associated traffic management measures) that could disrupt access to or from any property, business or service (regardless of duration). - 6.5.2 If you fail to appropriately consult with relevant stakeholders, your application may be unsuccessful or be delayed until you can demonstrate that consultation has occurred. - 6.5.3 We recommend in-person consultation, particularly for impacted businesses.
+When you consult with stakeholders, you must:

+(a) provide written advice detailing:

+- the proposed works and traffic management measures - expected impacts - impacted locations - dates - duration - hours of operation (see 15.6 Peak times and 13.1 Permitted hours of building work for details) - (b) request feedback and provide a due date, allowing a minimum 14 days for public submissions - (c) provide a contact name and telephone number and/or email address for enquiries and requests for further information - (d)provide a means for stakeholders to opt-in to future notifications and updates regarding the project - (e) record the names and property addresses of all respondents, together with any objections or concerns (raised in person or by submission) - (f) collate feedback and amend your plans to incorporate stakeholder requirements wherever possible and mitigate identified issues.

+- 6.5.4 You must demonstrate in your application for a permit or approval that you've made satisfactory efforts to engage and to determine and accommodate the needs of local stakeholders.
+You must provide: - (a) a record of stakeholder names, addresses and objections/concerns - (b) a summary of your proposed actions to mitigate stakeholder issues - (c) copies of written support from local stakeholders (such as agreement on accepted dates and times for road closure, or arrangements for alternative access to properties) - (i) If you cannot obtain written support, you must provide documentation of your consultation process and activity (for example, a stakeholder invitation register and detailed minutes from a consultative public information session). - 6.5.5 After consulting with local stakeholders, you must also provide them with timely notification prior to the commencement of stages of work that will impact them (see 6.6 below for more information).